 Château Petit Bocq

 The dream of having one’s own vineyard, and making wine with one’s own name on the label, is a draw that many find irresistible.
-The problem many who feel this pull must face, however, is that unless you inherit your vineyard, there is a significant financial barrier to overcome.
-Vines, even those in less exulted appellations, can be expensive.
+The problem many who feel this urge must face, however, is that unless you inherit your vineyard, there is a significant financial barrier to overcome.
+Vines, even those in less exalted appellations, can be prohibitively expensive.
 It is why many newcomers to wine set up in the more peripheral parts of the wine world.
-In the Loire Valley, Montlouis-sur-Loire was once a popular starting point for many, as well as Cheverny and the unloved terroirs of Anjou.
-In Bordeaux, hopeful novices are much more likely to settle in the distant corners of the various Côtes de Bordeaux appellations than they are in Pauillac or Pomerol.
+In the Loire Valley, Montlouis-sur-Loire was once a popular starting point for many, as well as Cheverny and the more anonymous terroirs of Anjou.
+In Bordeaux, hopeful novices are much more likely to start up somewhere within the various Côtes de Bordeaux appellations or some sandy corner of St Emilion than they are in Pauillac or Pomerol.
 Unless they are very, very wealthy novices, that is.

 It has not always been an insurmountable hurdle though.
-A few decades ago one such impassioned individual succeeded, transitioning from overlooked owner of an understated holiday home on the northern Médoc, to prominent proprietor of a prestigious estate in St Estèphe.
+A few decades ago one such impassioned individual succeeded, transitioning from overlooked owner of an understated holiday home on the northern Médoc, to prominent proprietor of an estate in the prestigious St Estèphe appellation.
 The individual in question was a medical doctor, Gaëtan Lagneaux, and the property he built up was Château Petit Bocq.
 He was not its creator though, as it was made flesh two decades before his purchase.
 To understand the origins of the estate, we must look to the early seventies, and a man named Francis Souquet, an employee of Château Ducru-Beaucaillou.

 Origins